scipion-em/docs/_sources/docs/scipion-modes/install-plugins-command-line.rst.txt

 Regular install
 ~~~~~~~~~~~~~~~

-To install one of the plugins from the list (by default, all plugins are
+To install one of the plugins from the list run the install
-installed in ``../lib/python3.8/site-packages`` and their binaries
-in ``software/em``), run the install command with the name of the
+command with the name of the
 package.
 For example, to install Relion using 5 processors:

 ::

-    ./scipion installp -p scipion-em-relion -j 5
+    ./scipion3 installp -p scipion-em-relion -j 5

 You may replace ``-j 5`` by the number of cores available in your
 machine or remove it altogether if you only wish to use one (will be